 - To receive federal loans you must maintain an enrollment status of at least six CPOS credits (or more) throughout the Summer Semester.

 - Please note that EDW courses are not eligible for federal aid.

 - Any student who has failed to meet Satisfactory Academic Progress standards based on Fall Semester grades will have their Summer Aid Application held and not processed until after Spring Semester grades are posted and reviewed.

-- Students who fail to meet Satisfactory Academic Progress standards after 2019 Spring Semester grades have been posted and reviewed will have any estimated summer financial aid canceled.
+- Students who fail to meet Satisfactory Academic Progress standards after the 2021 Spring Semester grades have been posted and reviewed will have any estimated summer financial aid canceled.

 - See Types of Aid below for any additional aid-specific requirements.